Dr. Wagner Jr.

-Juan Manuel González Barrón (born August 12, 1965) is a Mexican luchador (Spanish for "professional wrestler") who is best known under the ring name Dr. Wagner Jr., having used that name since 1987.
-He is the son of Manuel González Rivera, better known as Dr. Wagner and the brother of the late César Cuauhtémoc González Barrón, who worked primarily under the name Silver King.
-His son made his lucha libre debut 2009 under the ring name El Hijo de Dr. Wagner Jr. González was once married to professional wrestler María Moreno León, better known as Rossy Moreno.
+Juan Manuel González Barrón (born August 12, 1965) is a Mexican professional wrestler, who is best known under the ring name Dr. Wagner Jr., having used that name since 1987.
+He is the son of Manuel González Rivera, better known as Dr. Wagner, and the brother of the late César Cuauhtémoc González Barrón, who worked primarily under the name Silver King.
+His son made his professional wrestling debut in 2009 under the ring name El Hijo de Dr. Wagner Jr..
+González was once married to professional wrestler María Moreno León, better known as Rossy Moreno.

-While he has worked all over the world as Dr. Wagner Jr. he primarily works in Mexico and has worked with both Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA), Mexico's two largest professional wrestling promotions, on multiple occasions as well as being a regular on the Mexican independent circuit.
+While he has worked all over the world as Dr. Wagner Jr., he primarily works in Mexico and has worked with both Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA), Mexico's two largest professional wrestling promotions, on multiple occasions, as well as being a regular on the Mexican independent circuit.
 He was introduced to Lucha Underground at the end of season two and has worked for various Japanese promotions, most notably for New Japan Pro-Wrestling (NJPW).

-During his career he has won such notable championships as the AAA Mega Championship on three occasions, been the inaugural AAA Latin American Champion, held the CMLL World Light Heavyweight Championship twice, the CMLL World Tag Team Championship on four occasions with four partners, the CMLL World Trios Championship four times, as part of four teams, the NWA World Light Heavyweight Championship and the IWGP Junior Heavyweight Tag Team Championship with Kendo Kashin.
+During his career, he has won such notable championships as the AAA Mega Championship on three occasions, been the inaugural AAA Latin American Champion, held the CMLL World Light Heavyweight Championship twice, the CMLL World Tag Team Championship on four occasions with four partners, the CMLL World Trios Championship four times (as part of four teams), the NWA World Light Heavyweight Championship and the IWGP Junior Heavyweight Tag Team Championship with Kendo Kashin.

 González worked under a mask from his debut in 1985 until August 2017, when he was forced to unmask after losing to Psycho Clown in a Lucha de Apuestas at Triplemanía XXV.
 Following the unmasking, González renamed himself Rey Wagner ("King Wagner").

 Personal life

-Juan Manuel González Barrón was born on August 12, 1965, son of Magdalena Barrón and her husband Manuel González Rivera, better known as the luchador (professional wrestler) Dr. Wagner.
+Juan Manuel González Barrón was born on August 12, 1965, son of Magdalena Barrón and her husband Manuel González Rivera, better known as the professional wrestler Dr. Wagner.
 Juan González was the second son born, with his brother Óscar being two years his elder.
-His parents later had another son, César Cuauhtémoc González Barrón and finally a daughter Mayra.
-At one point in the late 1980s to 1990s Juan González was married to María del Rocío Moreno León, who is also a professional wrestler under the name Rossy Moreno, and together the couple had at least two sons, El Hijo de Dr. Wagner Jr. and Galeno del Mal.
-Juan González' sons' names are not a matter of public knowledge as they wrestle as enmascarados, which traditionally means that their personal informations are kept from the general public per lucha libre traditions.
+His parents later had another son, César Cuauhtémoc González Barrón, and a daughter, Mayra.
+At one point in the late 1980s to 1990s, Juan González was married to María del Rocío Moreno León, who is also a professional wrestler under the name Rossy Moreno; together, the couple had at least two sons, El Hijo de Dr. Wagner Jr. and Galeno del Mal.
+Juan González' sons' names are not a matter of public knowledge as they wrestle as enmascarados, which traditionally means that their personal information are kept from the general public, per lucha libre traditions.
 Juan González later remarried, although it is unclear if his current wife is directly involved with lucha libre or not.
-In the early 2000s César González introduced the wrestling world to a son, referred to only as "El Hijo de Silver King", who at the time was training to be a wrestler.
+In the early 2000s, César González introduced the wrestling world to a son, referred to only as "El Hijo de Silver King", who at the time was training to be a wrestler.